gadsc/andrewaguiar.github.io/_posts/2015-10-26-startup-list-of-usefull-sites-to-entrepreneurs.md

+---
+layout: post
+title: "Java - How to format and parse dates"
+---

 When I started creating some web products and sites I always found my self with little options in terms of images, components and tools.
 Here I present a list of very usefull sites to help you in your work.

 ## HTML Frameworks